rduncangt/frk-management/README.md

 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | 9512 933 2260 | Needle cage 10x13x10 | 3 | 261 | AS1 | A2 | needle cages | 2" x 3" |

-You must generate this data file from your source of truth before building documents.
+NB: This data file should be generated from a source of truth before building documents.

 ### Building Documents